pypsa-meets-earth/pypsa-earth/doc/community/contributing.md

 ### How to docs?

 We add the code documentation along the way.
-You might think that cost a lot of time and is not efficient - but that's not really true anymore!
+It might seem time-consuming and inefficient, but that's not really true anymore!
-Documenting with great tools makes life much easier for YOU and YOUR COLLABORATORS and speed up the overall process.
+Documenting with great tools makes life much easier for YOU and YOUR COLLABORATORS and speeds up the overall process.
 Using [MkDocs](https://www.mkdocs.org/) and its plugin [mkdocstrings](https://mkdocstrings.github.io/) we document in our code scripts which then will automatically generate the documentation you might see here.